 |---|---|

-| Crippling security vulnerabilities and compliance failures. | Enhanced security posture with modern, supported frameworks. |
+| Crippling security vulnerabilities and compliance failures. | Improved security with supported frameworks and automated patching. |

-| Skyrocketing maintenance and operational costs. | Reduced total cost of ownership through automation and cloud-native practices. |
+| Skyrocketing maintenance costs. | Lower total cost of ownership through automation and cloud-native practices. |

-| Inability to attract and retain top engineering talent. | Improved developer experience and a more attractive tech stack. |
+| Difficulty hiring and retaining engineers. | Better developer experience and an attractive tech stack. |

-| Poor customer experience due to downtime and slow performance. | Improved system reliability, performance, and user satisfaction. |
+| Poor customer experience from downtime and slow performance. | Improved reliability and user satisfaction. |

-| Integration challenges with partners and services. | Seamless API-driven integration and expanded capabilities. |
+| Integration challenges with partners and services. | API-driven integration and expanded capabilities. |

 Mapping Your Modernization Starting Point